messersm/metapysics/docs/source/index.rst

 mtoolbox
 ========
-A collection of (meta-)programming tool for Python.
+A collection of (meta-)programming tools for Python.

 Contents: